Within Days Of Being Touted As The Next Tesla, Electric Truck Startup Nikola Faces Charges Of Fraudulent Misrepresentation

 Hindenburg said that it has gathered extensive evidence—including recorded phone calls, text messages, private emails and behind-the-scenes photographs—detailing dozens of false statements by Nikola Founder Trevor Milton.
 The short-selling firm also added that it never seen this level of deception at a public company, especially of this size.

-The report accused Nikola of staged a video called “Nikola One in Motion” which showed the semi-truck cruising on a road at a high rate of speed.
+The report accused Nikola of staging a video called “Nikola One in Motion” which showed the semi-truck cruising on a road at a high rate of speed.
 “Our investigation of the site and text messages from a former employee reveal that the video was an elaborate ruse—Nikola had the truck towed to the top of a hill on a remote stretch of road and simply filmed it rolling down the hill.” the report noted.

 Since the publication of Hindenburg report, the shares of the startup fell by a whopping 40%.